About the Kuaotunu Campground

 TCDC (local Council) stipulates 6 persons per site.

-Dogs are not permitted within the camp from the 20th December until the end of February or on public holiday weekends (including Easter).
+Dogs are not permitted within the camp from the 20th December until the end of Waitangi Day or on public holiday weekends (including Easter).
 At all other times dogs must be contained within the site boundary.
 Only one dog per site is permitted.
 When moving through the camp dogs must be on a lead and the owner must carry a pooper scooper and a plastic bag.
 Dogs must be registered with the manager and their council registration recorded.
 Refusal of the entry of any dog to the camp at any time will be at the manager’s discretion.

 A small charge is made for WiFi and there is a cap to the amount downloaded.
 The internet service to the camp is Rural Broadband is subject to slow down and interruption.
 WiFi should be adequate in most areas of the camp to keep in contact with the outside world – not for streaming videos.